wizofwor/C64-assembly-examples/Notes/Memory Locations used by VIC.md

 ### SCREEN_RAM

+C64 screen in text mode is formed by 40x25=1000 cells or characters.
+'Screen ram' or 'screen memory' holds the pointers for each character cell.
+It is 1000 bytes long, but for the sake of simplicity, in memory it goes on multiples of 1024 = $0400.
 Upper 4 bits of $d018 controls the location of the screen memory.

-Locations on Bank 0
+Possible locations on of screen ram in VIC Bank 0

 $D018 Value | Screen Ram | $D018 Value | Screen Ram
 ---------|---------------|-------------|---------